jywarren/risoAtHome/README.md

 > **Black:** (optional, see below) https://sequencer.publiclab.org/examples/#steps=brightness{brightness:100},color-halftone{angle:1|size:3},threshold{input:1}

-Here's what an image of a magpie looks like separated into these 4 channels:
+Here's what an image of a magpie looks like separated into these 4 channels (click to expand so you can see the detail):

 ![CMYK magpie](https://jywarren.github.io/risoAtHome/examples/magpie-4.png)